 Along with this work, the Selectmen approved using lumber from the Town-owned Forests for the repairs.
 Working with the Jeff Libby, Town Forester, both the location of timber and a sawmill to work with us are now being researched and on-site viewed.

-As the beetle repairs were not originally discovered and included in the Land & Community Heritage Investment Program (LCHIP) matching grant agreement, the project is now working with LCHIP to obtain approval for these repairs under the existing grant.
+As the beetle repair & rehabilitation were not originally discovered and included in the Land & Community Heritage Investment Program (LCHIP) matching grant agreement, the project is now working with LCHIP to obtain approval for these repairs under the existing grant.

 What Is a Powderpost Beetle?
 “Powderpost” is the descriptive name given to several different species of wood-boring beetles that can infest wood buildings.
 These insects lay their eggs in the pores of wood.
 Their larvae then hatch from the eggs, feeding on the wood and creating a series of tunnels as they go.
 Phase 1 restoration work will now also include new floor beams and flooring in the library space.

 Mark your calendars for June 9 - 10.
 It will be a day for everyone to support our campaign at NHGives_Effingham Preservation Society . #NHGives

 The Beech River Mill, located in the historic Smart's Mill, in Center Ossipee, New Hampshire was built in the mid 1800's.
 Since the turn of the century, blinds and shutters and doors have been made on the Victorian-era shutter-making machinery.

 Beech River Mill features a fascinating variety of water-powered equipment for shutter making.
 These machines are fine examples of Victorian-era art and engineering and remain in working order.